jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ### Part3-1-1

 Design a 3-to-8-line decoder.
-Let the input be through btn2-btn0 and the output be on LED7-LED0.
 Use dataflow modeling constructs.

 Create and add the Verilog module, naming it decoder_3to8_dataflow.v, that defines the 3-to-8 line decoder with three-bit input x and 8-bit output y.
 Use dataflow modeling constructs.